Azure/azure-service-bus/samples/Java/qpid-jms-client/JmsQueueQuickstart/readme.md

 a convenient choice when porting applications from other message brokers with JMS compliant APIs.

-For cloud-native applications and applications that want to take advantage of more advanced Service Bus capabilities, teh native Service Bus API provides deeper and more direct access to the service capabilities.
+For cloud-native applications and applications that want to take advantage of more advanced Service Bus capabilities, the native Service Bus API provides deeper and more direct access to the service capabilities.

 Azure Service Bus splits the control plane from the data plane and therefore does not support several of